Hyaluronic Acid Fillers

 What are hyaluronic acid fillers?

 Hyaluronic acid fillers (HA) are a popular choice for reducing the facial lines and wrinkles that result from aging.
-Such fillers are made from hyaluronic acid, a substance found naturally in the body’s connective tissues and skin.
+Such fillers are made from hyaluronic acid, a molecule found naturally in the body’s connective tissues and skin.
 Once injected, they plump up facial skin that may have lost volume or elasticity as part of the aging process, filling in wrinkles from the inside and making the skin appear younger and rejuvenated.

-Types of HA fillers used
+Types and cost of HA fillers

 Are you a candidate?